Selma Bajrami: Political and social activism

+LGBTQ and cultural controversies

-In July 2023, after a concert at Kalemegdan in front of 10,000 people at the Dragi Bravo festival, Selma performed at the Belgrade gay club Musk, which sparked debates in the public.
-While many praised her support of the LGBTQ community through this performance, others considered it controversial due to the conservative context of her usual audience.
-This was one of the rare occasions when a mainstream artist openly performed in an LGBT-specific venue in the region.
+In early July 2023, after performing at the Dragi Bravo festival at Kalemegdan in front of 10,000 people, Bajrami also performed at the Belgrade gay club Musk.
+The performance sparked public debate: many praised her support for the LGBTQ community, while others considered it controversial given the conservative context of her usual audience.
+It was described as one of the rare occasions when a mainstream artist openly performed in an LGBT-specific venue in the region.

 On 25 November 2023, a video surfaced of Bajrami performing the wedding song "Valle Kosovare" while making the crossed hands gesture, a symbol of Albanian identity.
-The video went viral in Serbian media, leading to a media backlash and criticism from figures such as Jovana Jeremić, Maja Nikolić, and Dragan J. Vučićević, among others.
-On 22 January 2024, Bajrami was denied entry into Serbia upon landing in Belgrade from Vienna.
-Serbian authorities cited "security concerns."
-Shortly afterward, Serbian politician Aleksandar Vulin publicly stated that he had personally issued the ban.
-In response, Bajrami appeared on N1, denying any animosity toward the Serbian people and emphasizing that many of her collaborators and friends are Serbian.
-She stated that the gesture she made represented belonging to the Albanian people, not support for "Greater Albania," as portrayed by some Serbian media outlets.
-Bosnian politician Elmedin Konaković commented on the incident, calling Serbia's actions "a black hole," and criticized Vulin for issuing bans based on personal or political disagreement.
-After Konaković's statement defending Bajrami, the situation escalated into a political dispute, and the media outlet N1 published the headline: "Selma caused a rift in the Bosnian state leadership."
-Later, Serbian president Aleksandar Vučić stated during a RTV Pink news segment that Selma Bajrami and Severina were "haters of the Serbian people."
-However, in a subsequent appearance, he announced that both would be allowed to enter Serbia again.
-Both artists later stated they would not return while Vučić remained in power.
+The video went viral in Serbian media, leading to backlash and criticism from public figures.
+That video was the reason she was denied entry into Serbia on 22 January 2024, when she landed in Belgrade from Vienna, with authorities citing "security concerns."
+Shortly afterward, Serbian politician Aleksandar Vulin publicly stated that he personally issued the ban.
+Bajrami responded on N1, denying any animosity toward the Serbian people and emphasizing that many of her collaborators and friends are Serbian.
+She clarified that the gesture represented her belonging to the Albanian people, not support for "Greater Albania."
+Bosnian politician Elmedin Konaković criticized Vulin for issuing bans based on personal or political disagreement.
+After Konaković's statement defending Bajrami, the situation escalated into a political dispute, and the media outlet N1 published a headline stating, “Selma Bajrami caused a rift in the Bosnian state leadership.”

-In December 2024, Bajrami expressed public support for Serbian students who were protesting university conditions and demanding accountability after the Novi Sad railway station canopy collapse, where the collapse of a roof structure killed 16 people.
-Following her support for the Serbian anti-corruption protests, the Serbian tabloid Informer portrayed Bajrami as a supporter of the "Greater Albania" idea, claiming that her backing of the protests was actually a show of support for the Serbian opposition rather than for the students.
-Bajrami responded on her X (formerly Twitter) profile, accusing Informer of poisoning the public and inciting ethnic hatred.
+In August 2024, Croatian singer Severina was also detained by Serbian authorities at the border and questioned over her public statements regarding the Srebrenica genocide.
+Later, Serbian President Aleksandar Vučić stated that Bajrami and Severina were "haters of the Serbian people," but in the same appearance he added, "let them be," even though both artists were still formally under a ban on entry.
+Both subsequently stated that they would never go to Serbia while Vučić remained in power.